China is a huge country, so the weather is extremely variable.

 If you travel in the south of China from May to September, you’ll experience very warm temperatures.
 But it’s not a dry heat like in the west – instead it’s humid and sticky.

 The further south you go, the hotter and more humid it gets.
-In places like Fuzhou, Xiamen and Shenzhen, your clothes will stick to you the minute you leave your hotel.
+In cities like Guangzhou and Shenzhen, your clothes will stick to you the minute you leave your hotel!

 See also: Top 10 things to do in Fuzhou